daattali/beautiful-jekyll/course-descriptions/DSCI_575_adv-mach-learn.md

+---
+title: DSCI 575
-# DSCI 575: Advanced Machine Learning
+subtitle: Advanced Machine Learning
+---

 ## Short Description
 Introduction to probabilistic graphical models and their applications; systems to generate personalized recommendations; A/B testing and website optimization; text analysis; rapid prototyping of machine learning models.